-How To Paint The Outside Of Your House
+How To Paint The Outside Of Your House Like A Pro

-Whether you have brick, render or pebbledash, this step-by-step guide will show you exactly how to tackle your project, so you can get a professional and durable finish that lasts for years to come.
+Whether you have brick, render or pebbledash, this step-by-step guide will show you exactly how to tackle your project, so you can get results that you can be proud of no matter your experience level.

-Choosing the right masonry paint
+Choose the right paint

-Not all paints are made the same.
 Despite popular belief standard masonry paints can absorb moisture over time.
-This coupled with a generally poor breathability causes water to build up.
+This coupled with generally poor breathability causes water to build up.
 This moisture can cause a number of issues including peeling paint, damp and green growth.

 The weather forecast